shirakaba/react-native-native-runtime/README.md

 Get in touch on the `#objc-runtime` channel of the [React Native JSI Discord](https://discord.com/invite/QDMxYqXw), or [send me a message](https://twitter.com/LinguaBrowse) on Twitter!

 I'll start putting some issues together to indicate tasks that need help.

+## Acknowledgements

+JSI is an API that is not yet publicly documented, so I've stood on the shoulders of a few giants to get here.

+I couldn't have done this without [Marc Rousavy](https://github.com/mrousavy)'s [react-native-vision-camera](https://github.com/mrousavy/react-native-vision-camera) project to refer to (I even make direct use of his JSIUtils helper methods in this codebase).
+He has done an exceptional amount of work digging into JSI by asking around in GitHub issues and other channels, paving the way for the rest of us.

+Thanks also to [Oscar Franco](https://github.com/ospfranco) for his JSI guides (e.g. [this one](https://ospfranco.com/post/2021/02/24/how-to-create-a-javascript-jsi-module/)) and [starter template](https://github.com/ospfranco/react-native-jsi-template).

+I also got a lot of mileage out of Ammar Ahmed's [JSI guide](https://blog.notesnook.com/getting-started-react-native-jsi/), too – well worth a read.

+Thank you to [Takuya Matsuyama](https://github.com/craftzdog) too, for his very minimal [react-native-quick-base64](https://github.com/craftzdog/react-native-quick-base64) JSI module, and for being one of the first community members to jump into the ring to wrestle with JSI.

 ## License